 (based on the fill classification) determine whether the fill material is suitable for its intended purpose and land use and whether the fill material will or will not pose an unacceptable risk to human health or the environment

-If the Principal Certifying Authority or Penrith City Council is not satisfied that suitable fill materials have been used on the site, further site investigations or remediation work may be requested.
+If the Principal Certifying Authority is not satisfied that suitable fill materials have been used on the site, further site investigations or remediation work may be requested.
 In these circumstances the works shall be carried out prior to any further approved works.

 {Note: An appropriately qualified person is defined as “a person who, in the opinion of Council, has a demonstrated experience, or access to experience in hydrology, environmental chemistry, soil science, eco-toxicology, sampling and analytical procedures, risk evaluation and remediation technologies.
 In addition, the person will be required to have appropriate professional indemnity and public risk insurance.”}.